Master of Arts in Political Science

 In addition to the application materials required by the Graduate School, the Department of Political Science also requires:

-- A 300 word statement concerning reasons for seeking an M.A. or MPA degree.
+- A 300 word statement concerning reasons for seeking an M.A. degree.

 - Three letters of recommendation